digitaldrummerj/jekyllforblogseries/portfolio.md

 permalink: /portfolio/
 ---

-This is a placeholder page that will eventually have information about my portfolio.
+This is a placeholder page for my portfolio.